Caption manager

 An optional token, by default « ~•~ », can be set to create blank lines separating language versions.
 Leave it empty to remove these empty lines, an option which is generally satisfactory when versions have different colours.
 In the current ‘vtt’ (WebVTT) format, colour is only applied to bold or italic text (see above), which is not optimal.

 As two (or more) subtitles will be displayed within the same frame, it may be useful to reduce the maximum length of each subtitle.
-For bilingual subtitles, we set the limit to 15 words.
+For bilingual subtitles, we generally set the limit to 15 words.

 At last, click button CREATESET OF CAPTION FILES BY SUPERIMPOSING THESE TRANSCRIPTIONS.